jhavishesh/Coding-Finale/Question 2/Question-02.md

 **For Example:**

-Let consider a string S = "aaaba"
+Let consider a string S = "aaaba" </br>
-After the first operation: S = "aabama", because we have removed 'a' which is a vowel and add "ma" to the end of the string.
+After the first operation: S = "aabama", because we have removed 'a' which is a vowel and add "ma" to the end of the string.</br>
-After the second operating: S = "abamama", same as the first operation.
+After the second operating: S = "abamama", same as the first operation. </br>
-After the third operation: S = "bamamama", same as second operation.
+After the third operation: S = "bamamama", same as second operation.</br>
 After the fourth operation: S = "amamamamaaa", here we have removed 'b' and add "maaa" because before 'b' vowels has arrived 3 times that is why we have added 3 a's.

 We have to do these operations K times.
 After that, we have to print the count of the number of vowels and the number of